lfr/lfr.github.io/fun/_posts/2020-12-13-the-40-year-old-logging-virgin.md

 !!SEQ_GIF_MISSING!!

 You can click on any event to see the details.
-Event properties that aren't scalars (strings, numbers) can be further drilled down into!
+Event properties that aren't scalars (strings, numbers) can be expanded to see their properties to any depth as far as I can tell.

 ![seq](/assets/2020/seq.png)

-If the eagle eyed reader is still with us, he may have noticed the `Request` and `Response` properties that aren't nowhere in the message template.
-You can add properties to events without polluting the message template by using `ForContext` and naturally you can expand them to see their properties, this is important so event lines remain concise.
+If the eagle eyed reader is still with us, they may have noticed the `Request` and `Response` properties that aren't nowhere to be seen in the message template.
+You can add properties to events without polluting the message template by using `ForContext`, this is important so event lines remain concise.

 ```fsharp
 logger